Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 ---
 #### Keywords
 #### Questions
-1. What causes diffi culties and failures in remembering?
+1. What causes diffi culties and failures in remembering?`283`
-2. Difference between recall and recognition ?
+2. Difference between recall and recognition ?`276`
+3. Levels of Processing theory ?`277` Different levels and example ?
+4. Explicit vs implicit memeory and example ?`278`
+5. What is priming ?Example ?`278`
+6. Source amnesia ?
+Example ? `279`
+7. memory is a constructive process ?What does it mean ? `280`
+8. What is schema and its relevance ?
+Its association with prejudice ? and its experiment example ?`281`
-3. Why do mistaken identities or memory prone erros happen in court of law ?
-One reason it happens is that questions word by prosecutor or police officers effect the they recall that information.
-Second is weapons when a criminal brings out a gun it serves as an attention magnet and victims pay less attention to their surroundings and focus on the weapon.
+9. Why do mistaken identities or memory prone erros happen in court of law ? `One reason it happens is that questions word by prosecutor or police officers affect the way they recall that information.
+Second is weapons when a criminal brings out a gun it serves as an attention magnet and victims pay less attention to their surroundings and focus on the weapon.`
-4. What is the controversy regarding repressed memories ?
-When the source of memory becomes unclear and ambigious.People become confused and doubt whether the memories is real of fabricated .
+10. What is the controversy regarding repressed memories ?
+When the source of memory becomes unclear and ambigious.People become confused and doubt whether the memories is real of fabricated .`281`
+11. Why are children unreliable witnesses ?example `282`
+12. How do false memories develop ?`282`
+13. Autobiographical memories ?Example ?`283`

 ---